What is 80G?

-Section 80G of the Income Tax Act offers a tax deduction on donations or contributions made to certain charitable trusts/ institutions under the Income Tax Act.
-All donations are not eligible for deductions under section 80G, only donations made to prescribed funds qualify as a deduction.
+Section 80G donation limit of the Income Tax Act offers a tax deduction on donations or contributions made to certain charitable trusts/ institutions.
+All donations are not eligible for deduction under section 80; only donations made to prescribed funds qualify as a deduction.

-- Deduction can be claimed by anyone who donates to certain funds or charitable institutes.
-Donor can be an individual, HUF, Partnership Firm or a Company.
+- 80G deduction is allowed for anyone who donates to certain funds or charitable institutes.
+A donor can be an individual, HUF, Partnership Firm or a Company.

-- Individual can be resident or non-resident in India.
+- An individual can be resident or non-resident in India.

 - Donations must be made to the Trusts or Institutions operating in India.